FortuneV13/findora_node_stats/README.md

 ### 2) Get a token
 Send the command `/token` to the @vStatsBot on telegram to get your token.

-Copy the token, as message on telegram will auto delete after 60 seconds.
+Copy the token, as message on telegram will auto delete after 120 seconds.

-The same token can be used on all your nodes.

 ### 3) Setup
 Rename .env.example to .env and edit the following variables: